-The facility would feature circulating seawater labs, offices, classrooms, lecture halls, support facilities, an interpretive center, and an opportunity to develop the world’s largest seawater wave tank for studying tsunamis and rogue waves.
-The anchor tenant of Phase 1 will be the Southern California Marine Institute, a strategic alliance of 11 major universities in southern California that have marine science academic and research programs.
+The facility features circulating seawater labs, offices, classrooms, lecture halls, support facilities, an interpretive center, and an opportunity to develop the world’s largest seawater wave tank for studying tsunamis and rogue waves.

 In a typical system of this size 2.25 million gallons a year of potable water is consumed for the seawater filtration processes.
 The AltaSea integrated water system will recycle storm-water, gray-water, and recovered water from the filtration process saving 2.25 million gallons per year of precious potable water.